How to Move for Dismissal for OVI in Ohio

 How Do I Get My OVI Reduced in Ohio?

-• If the blood alcohol level was barely over the legal limit.
+• Blood alcohol level barely over the legal limit

 Contact an Experienced Columbus OVI Lawyer